North American B-25 Mitchell: Variants

 Follow-on production at Kansas City, the B-25J could be called a cross between the B-25D and the B-25H.
 It had a transparent nose, but many of the delivered aircraft were modified to have a strafer nose (J2).
-Most of its 14–18 machine guns were forward-facing for strafing missions, including the two guns of the forward-located dorsal turret.
+Most of its 14–18 machine guns were forward-facing for strafing missions, including the 2 guns of the forward-located dorsal turret.
 The RAF received 316 aircraft, which were known as the Mitchell III.
-The J series was the last factory series production of the B-25 (number made: 4,318).
+The J-model was the last factory series production of the B-25; 4,318 were built.